AdguardTeam/KnowledgeBaseDNS/docs/private-dns/server-and-settings/server-and-settings.md

 1. A server that blocks adult content only during specific hours you choose.

-Blah blah blah.

-You can read more about traffic filtering and blocking rules in the article ["How to set up filtering in AdGuard DNS"](/private-dns/setting-up-filtering/blocklists.md).
+For more information on traffic filtering and blocking rules, check out the article  ["How to set up filtering in AdGuard DNS"](/private-dns/setting-up-filtering/blocklists.md).

-If you are interested in settings, there are separate articles for that:
+If you're interested in specific settings, there are dedicated articles available for that:

 - [Advanced settings](/private-dns/server-and-settings/advanced.md)
 - [Access settings](/private-dns/server-and-settings/access.md)